 FIRST GRADE AT FOREST PATH ACADEMY

-These grades are combined with K for some subjects such as history, science, art, and Spanish; but are separated for language arts and math classes based on their reading level.
+These grades are sometimes combined with K for certain subjects art and music but are separated for language arts and math classes based on their reading level and skill.
+They generally share recess and lunch times with the K students

 All students are placed in Math and Phonics/Literature classes based on their ability level.
 For other classes, they are grouped with their age level.
 The science and history in this age level are suitable for beginning/emergent readers as well as more advanced readers, and will be engaging and challenging even for advanced students.